 This post is actually post-dated, as it contains pictures of progress before our visit to Alekovo between 12th and 20th of the month.
-I (Nick) and middle son Toby are going over to do some planting and for Toby to get a “feel” for the place before he moves out there in August.
+Me (Nick) and our youngest son Toby are going over to do some planting and for Toby to get a “feel” for the place before he moves out there in August.

 Obviously the big job that has carried on since the last post has been the insulation and rendering of the outside of the house.
 The colour really looks spectacular in the photos and we hope that it is not too loud or out of place in the village – we have been told it’s fine and traditional!

 Outside the team have been securing the two final boundaries – about 25m on each side.
 We ummed and aahhed about whether or not to cull more trees to make space for the fence, and after a bit of argument with a neighbour (who claimed the trees were his for some reason) we did harvest about 10 mature trees for firewood and fencing.
 The main reason for getting this done is to make sure that we have a dog-proof boundary all around to keep our dogs and livestock in and the local feral dogs – and above mentioned neighbour’s chickens – out.